Media & Impact

 So You Want a Virginia Cannabis License?
 Read This First.

-Summary: An operator's playbook for prospective Virginia cannabis licensees.
-This article outlines the strategic, legal, and financial preparations necessary to navigate a market shaped by regulatory capture and incumbent pressure, offering a reality check on everything from budgeting and facility design to the punishing impact of IRS §280E.
-A must-read for investors evaluating Virginia market entry or capital deployment decisions.
+An operator’s playbook for prospective Virginia cannabis licensees.
+Outlines the strategic, legal, and financial preparations necessary to navigate a market shaped by regulatory capture and incumbent pressure, offering a reality check on everything from budgeting and facility design to the punishing impact of IRS §280E.

 Amendment 2 Forum: Is Medical Marijuana Legalization Good For Florida?